zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Step Operator

+The step operator defers the execution of individual steps in a pipeline to specialized runtime environments that are optimized for Machine Learning workloads.
+This is helpful when there is a requirement for specialized cloud backends ✨ for different steps.
+One example could be using powerful GPU instances for training jobs or distributed compute for ingestion streams.

 While an orchestrator defines how and where your entire pipeline runs, a step operator defines how and where an individual step runs.
 This can be useful in a variety of scenarios.
 An example could be if one step within a pipeline should run on a separate environment equipped with a GPU (like a trainer step).

-An example is as follows.
+A concrete example is as follows.
 Let's say we want to run training as a custom [AWS Sagemaker](https://aws.amazon.com/pm/sagemaker/) job.

 This operator can be registered as follows: